Neural Concept Verifier: Scaling Prover-Verifier Games via Concept Encodings: Experimental Evaluations

-\paragraph{Mitigating Shortcut Learning (Q4)} Lastly, to assess whether \method can mitigate shortcut learning in image classification, we train models on different versions of CLEVR-Hans7 with varying ratios of clean samples (\textit{i.e.}, without shortcut) in the training and validation sets.
+\paragraph{Mitigating Shortcut Learning (Q4)} Lastly, to assess whether \method can mitigate shortcut learning in image classification, we train models on different versions of CLEVR-Hans3 and CLEVR-Hans7 with varying ratios of clean samples (\textit{i.e.}, without shortcut) in the training and validation sets.
 We then measure validation accuracy with shortcuts and test accuracy on a held-out, clean data split.
-This setup allows us to track both predictive performance and robustness to shortcut learning. \autoref{tab:rq4_clevrhans7} reports results for three model types: a linear CBM, a non-linear CBM, and our instantiation of \method using NCB as concept extractor.
+This setup allows us to track both predictive performance and robustness to shortcut learning. \autoref{tab:rq4} reports results for three model types: a linear CBM, a nonlinear CBM, and our instantiation of \method using NCB as concept extractor.
 We observe that while \method achieves the highest test accuracy among all models in the 0\% clean data setting, it still exhibits a sizeable validation-test gap, indicating a strong influence of the underlying shortcuts.
-Notably, \method shows a smaller gap than the non-linear CBM, suggesting that the inductive bias of the PVG-based training objective encourages a smaller influence of the shortcut, even without access to clean training data.
-As we progressively increase the amount of clean samples (from 1\% to 20\%), test accuracy and test-validation gap improves across all models.
+As the amount of clean samples is progressively increased, test accuracy and test-validation gap improves across all models.
 However, \method consistently achieves the highest test accuracy in every setting, and its validation–test gap decreases more rapidly than for either CBM variant.
-This trend indicates that \method is not only better at leveraging clean supervision when available, but is also more robust to shortcut learning.
-A similar trend is observed for CLEVR-Hans3 (\cf \autoref{tab:rq4_clevrhans3}), where \method closes the generalization gap even more efficiently than all baselines.
-Importantly, the linear CBM approach maintains a much larger gap than both non-linear approaches, with NCV providing additional soundness guarantees over the non-linear CBM.
-Together, these results demonstrate that concept-level Prover–Verifier Games in \method encourage models to base decisions on more robust, task-relevant features.
-As a result, \method is more resilient to shortcut learning, inparticular with access to minimal amounts of clean data.
+This trend indicates that \method is not only better at leveraging clean supervision when available, but also exhibits a faster reduction of shortcut reliance as clean data increases.
+Together, these results demonstrate that concept-level prover–verifier interaction in \method encourage models to rely on more robust, task-relevant features, making \method more resilient to shortcut learning, even with limited amounts of clean data.